top of page

-A professional home inspection is one of the most valuable tools available to homebuyers, sellers, and homeowners—but it’s important to understand what a home inspection does not cover.
-Knowing the limits of an inspection helps set realistic expectations and ensures you bring in the right professionals when needed.
+A professional home inspection is one of the most valuable tools available to homebuyers, sellers, and homeowners.
+However, it’s crucial to understand what a home inspection does not cover.
+Knowing these limits helps set realistic expectations and ensures you bring in the right professionals when needed.

 At HIS Home Inspection Services, education is a big part of what we do.
 Our mission is simple: Safe Homes for Happy Families.